Legal process

 Do Lowell Financial send bailiffs?

-So long as you’re working with Lowell Financial to manage your debt, you won’t be at risk of legal action.
-But, if you don’t make payments to your account and you don’t tell us why, we may pass your account to Lowell Solicitors.
-At that point, Lowell Solicitors may begin legal proceedings that could result in a County Court Judgement (CCJ) being registered against you.
-If you still don’t get in touch or make a payment, Lowell Solicitors could decide to take enforcement action, which might include sending bailiffs to your home.
+So long as you’re working with Lowell Financial to manage your debt, you won’t be at risk of legal action such as a CCJ.
+However, if you don’t make payments to your account and you don’t tell us why, we may pass your account to our solicitors.
+At that point, they may begin legal proceedings that could result in a County Court Judgement (CCJ) being registered against you.
+If you still don’t get in touch or make a payment, our solicitors could decide to take enforcement action which may include sending bailiffs to your home.

-Lowell Financial don’t charge interest if you work with us to manage your account, which means every penny you pay goes towards paying off your debt.
-But, if you don’t respond when we contact you, we may pass your account to Lowell Solicitors.
-If any legal proceedings take place when your account is with them, interest, fees and charges may be added to your balance as a result.
-To find out more about these fees, please contact Lowell Solicitors.
+Lowell Financial Ltd don’t charge interest or apply fees if you work with us to manage your account, which means that every penny you pay goes towards paying off your debt.
+But, if you don’t respond when we contact you, we may pass your account to our solicitors.
+If any legal proceedings take place when your account is with them, then interest, fees and charges may be added to your balance as a result.
+To find out more about these fees, please contact our solicitors.